 The Organization is accumulating funds in the reserve for replacements based on estimates of future needs for repairs and replacements of property.
 The funding for such repairs and replacements is over the estimated useful lives based on current replacement costs.
 Actual expenditures, however, may vary from the estimated amounts and variations may be material.
-The funds are designated by the board for replacements amounted to \$94,480 for the years ended December 31, 2022 and 2021.
+The funds are designated by the board for replacements amounted to \$115,480 and \$94,480 for the years ended December 31, 2023 and 2022, respectively.